Bible Way Church of Our Lord Jesus Christ: International Bible Way Church Of Our Lord Jesus Christ

 Apostle Campbell began the practice of ordaining women to the office of elder.
 In July 2006, Showell, appointed Pastor Bonnie Hunter as the first woman District Elder.

-In July 2011, Pastor Marcia Fountain (Bridgeport, CT), was appointed as the third woman District Elder.
+In July 2011, Pastor Marcia Fountain (Bridgeport, Connecticut) was appointed as the third woman District Elder.

 As of July 2012, Pastor Deborah Barnette-Street, a female pastor from Roxboro North Carolina, is the Diocesan Liaison (of the Central Carolina Diocese) under Apostle Cornelius Showell who serves as the diocese's current Diocesan.
 She also serves in the office of District Elder in International BibleWay.
 In addition to being a Diocesan Liaison and District Elder, she is also the Chair of the District Elders for International Bibleway.

 As of July 2017, Under the leadership of Apostle Floyd E. Nelson sr it was so moved that District Elder Bonnie Hunter be consecrated to the episcopacy in July 2018 at the 61st Holy Convocation as the First Woman Bishop of International Bibleway.

 Bible Way Church of Our Lord Jesus Christ World-Wide

 Though the organizations are similar in structure and doctrine, the major differences reside in ordination of women.
-This was the always a point of contention between Apostle Winfield Showell and Apostle Smallwood Williams.
+This was always a point of contention between Apostle Winfield Showell and Apostle Smallwood Williams.
 Cornelius Showell, is following the convictions of his Father Winfield A. Showell.